ethereum/portal-network-specs/state/state-network.md

 content_for_offer      := Container(storage_proof: TrieProof, account_proof: TrieProof, block_hash: Bytes32)
 ```

-The `account_proof` field MUST contain the proof for the account state specified by the `address`
+The `account_proof` field MUST contain the proof for the account state specified by the `address_hash`
 field in the key and it MUST be anchored to the block specified by the `block_hash` field.

 The `storage_proof` field MUST contain the proof for the trie node whose position in the trie and